 Open a document in Pages on iPad

-You can open documents saved on your iPad, in iCloud Drive, on connected servers, and in other third-party storage providers.
-If your iPad has iPadOS installed, you can open documents saved on an external storage device that’s connected to your iPad.
-You can also open and edit Microsoft Word documents (files with a .doc or .docx filename extension) in Pages, then save them as Pages or Word documents, or as PDFs.
+You can open documents saved on your iPad, in iCloud Drive, on connected servers, in other third-party storage providers, and on an external storage device that’s connected to your iPad.
+You can also open and edit Microsoft Word documents (files with a .doc or .docx filename extension) and text documents (files with a .rtf or .txt filename extension) in Pages, then save them as Pages or Word documents, or in PDF or EPUB formats.

 Note: When you open a document saved in iCloud Drive, it’s automatically downloaded to your device.

 Open Pages, and if a document is already open, tap Documents in the top-left corner to see all your documents.

 Tap a thumbnail to open a document.

 If you don’t see the document you want to open, try searching for it, or tap the link in the top-left corner to browse Recents or a different location.
 See Find a document.

 To make changes to the document, you may need to tap at the top of the screen.